equivalent/scrapbook2/examples/nginx_shared_configuration/README.md

 ## about

-* configuration for unicorn server application (like Ruby on Rails).
+* configuration for Unicorn server application (like Ruby on Rails).
-* this app is forced to `https://` if wisited from private domain and let's `http://` if from public domain
+* this app forces `https://` if visited from private domain and let's `http://` if from public domain

 # source